pipolinlab/ExplorePipolin/README.md

  1. The task `find_atts_denovo` works only for complete genomes (SKIPPED for incomplete genomes).
- 1. We are expecting a single pipolin per genome, just because we haven't seen genomes with two or more pipolins so far (raised an ERROR otherwise).
+ 1. We are expecting a single pipolin per genome, just because we haven't seen genomes with two or more pipolins so far (raised an ERROR).
  1. From the above, we are expecting a single piPolB or several piPolBs (the gene might be disrupted or duplicated) within some restricted area flanked by att repeats.